wevm/viem/site/docs/clients/transports/fallback.md

 - **Type:** `number`
 - **Default:** `3`

 The max number of times to retry when a request fails.

+> Note: The fallback will first try all the Transports before retrying.

 ```ts
 const transport = fallback([alchemy, infura], {